-Display ads mean that they will be reminded of a product again and again as they move around the web, often prompting an earlier-than-intended purchase.
-With a variety of targeting options, ranging from specific sites of your choosing to website placements based on audience characteristics, there are many ways to reach HNWI.
+Display ads mean that your audience will be reminded of a product again and again as they move around the web, often prompting an earlier-than-intended purchase.
+With a variety of targeting options, ranging from specific sites of your choosing to website placements based on audience characteristics, there are many ways to reach HNWIs.
 For example, you could target your banner ads at people visiting online publications commonly read by the world’s wealthiest.
 You can then use specialised CRM properties to analyse your website visitors for ongoing retargeting.

 How to target HNWI using social media

-Do high networth individuals use social media?
+Do high-net-worth-individuals use social media?

-Provided you have a good social media manager, social can be a very effective method of digital marketing to high networth individuals who are specifically interested in the products or services you are offering.
+Provided you have a good social media manager, social can be a very effective method of digital marketing to high-net-worth-individuals who are specifically interested in the products or services you are offering.

 Social media allows wealth managers, for example, to provide real-time recommendations and updates based on their customers’ behaviours.
-So, finance companies, in particular, should be seriously considering the massive opportunity of using social channels to provide investment strategies for high networth individuals and prove themselves experts in their industry.
+So, finance companies, in particular, should be seriously considering the massive opportunity of using social channels to provide investment strategies for high-net-worth-individuals and prove themselves experts in their industry.

 Which is the best social network for targeting HNWI and promoting luxury brands?

 There are, of course, several social networks used exclusively by the rich, such as Best of All Worlds (BOAW), an invite-only app which is like a cross between Facebook and LinkedIn and aimed at the elite, and Rich Kids, an Instagram-alike app to which membership costs €1,000 per month.
 But, companies targeting affluent individuals can still make the most of other social sites through high-quality, targeted content.

 Instagram ads are particularly valuable for luxury brands, as they allow you to present a high-quality, aspirational video of your product.
 However, creating and sharing beautiful content is important across all channels if you want to present yourself as a premium brand.

-With a clear understanding of digital marketing strategies for high networth individuals through social media and how to create effective social advertising campaigns, luxury brands can find many social networks a surprisingly powerful and cost-effective tool.
+With a clear understanding of digital marketing strategies for high-net-worth-individuals through social media and how to create effective social advertising campaigns, luxury brands can find many social networks a surprisingly powerful and cost-effective tool.

 Which other factors should be taken into account when targeting HNWIs through social media?